Special Education » Special Education

 How to Make A Referral

-If you believe that your child is in need of special help in order to make progress in school, that is not normally needed by other children, contact your child's principal, guidance counselor or the Supervisor of Special Education at (724) 850-2458.
+If you believe that your child needs special help to make progress in school, that is not normally needed by other children, contact your child's principal, guidance counselor or the Supervisor of Special Education at (724) 850-2458.
 Hempfield Area elementary schools utilize the Response to Intervention and Instruction (RtII) model and your child's teacher, guidance counselor or principal can provide you with information on this helpful process.

 Independent Educational Evaluation (IEE)